distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 * Other nodes connect to nodes already in the network.
 * Not all nodes may be connected to all other nodes at the same time.

 Outside the cloud we can see the "GUI Nodes" that connect to our cloud but do not actually store any data.
-They are used for desktop GUI.
-The user access the desktop GUI to perform file operations or see cloud information.
+They are used for desktop GUI client.

-Another type of client is the web client.
-We have a "web client" area that shows all of the components set up for a functional website.
+We have a "web client" area that shows all of the components set up for a functional website for the web client.
 That includes one of the nodes running a web application server together with a database, and a web server that serves our React SPA.
 The user can then access the cloud via a browser.

 ### 2.2.
 Component Diagram